Many Studio Owners and Engineers have BAD GAS...

 Plus - most importantly - we had some great musicians...

-and very very talented Engineers, some who came from
+and very very talented Engineers, working with top

 the days of Mono recording, but all of whom had